tsohil/jQuery-Form-Validator/README.md

  * **longlat**
  * Suggest countries (english only)
  * Suggest states in the US

+Read the documentation for the [location module at http://formvalidator.net/#default-validators](http://formvalidator.net/#location-validators)

 ### Module: sweden
  * **swemob** — *validate that the value is a swedish mobile telephone number*